rasbot/remarkable-file-mover/README.md

 A few scripts to process an image for a remarkable tablet sleep screen, and push it to the device via ssh.
 Currently this only updates the sleep screen.

+The functionality is set up to work with the resolution of the reMarkable Paper Pro.
+I can add the resolutions for the reMarkable 2 if requested.

 ## Installation

 To install the environment needed to run these scripts, follow the directions below.
 In a terminal, run the commands shown.
 You will need to have python installed and git.